 Request for Confidential Communications - You have the right to request that communications regarding your PHI be made by alternative means or at alternative locations.
 We are required to accommodate reasonable requests if you inform us that disclosure of all or part of your information could place you in danger.
 Requests for confidential communications must be in writing, signed by you or your representative, and sent to the school district at the address below.
-Right to a Copy of the

-Notice - You have the right to a paper copy of the Notice of Privacy Practices upon request by contacting the School District at the telephone number or address below.
+Right to a Copy of the Notice - You have the right to a paper copy of the Notice of Privacy Practices upon request by contacting the school district at Chattooga County Board of Education, 33 Middle School Road, Summerville, GA 30747 or by phone at 706-857-3447.